nodenv/nodenv/README.md

 6. Rebuild the shim executables.
-You should do this any time you install a new Node executable (for example, when installing a new Node version, or when installing a gem that provides a command).
+You should do this any time you install a new Node executable (for example, when installing a new Node version, or when installing a module that provides a command).

     ~~~
     $ nodenv rehash